Orteko/rcubevacation/README.txt

 The following drivers are available to do the low level work:
 - FTP.
 This driver uploads the .forward file to the user's homedirectory.
 - Setuid.
 This driver places the .forward file in the user's homedirectory using the squirrel setuid binary.
+- Setuidpam.
+This new places does the same as setuid but is PAM aware and is the successor of setuid
 - SQL.
 This driver creates entries in the vacation table in a MySQL database and modifies the alias table.
 At the moment the SQL driver is tailored towards Postfix/MySQL but can be modified to suit other configurations.